ESG Rating & ESG Rating Advisory

 A questionnaire can also be used to collect additional information from companies.

-The objective of the rating advisory is to help the company to highlight its strengths and to assist it on its weak points.
-For this the department will need to know the methodologies of the different agencies.
+The objective of the ESG rating advisory is to help the company highlight its strengths and to assist it on its weaknesses.
+For this, the department will need to know the methodologies used by the different ESG rating agencies.

 For example: